-The Detailed Content Outline developed from the job task analysis lists each task that MAY be tested content area and performance level.
-Every task listed for a particular content area may not necessarily be tested on each form of the examination.
-Rather, these tasks are representatively sampled such that the test specifications are met
+The Detailed Content Outline lists each task that MAY be tested content area and performance level.
+Every task listed for a given content area is not necessarily tested on each form of the examination.
+Rather, these tasks are representatively sampled such that the test specifications are met (i.e., appropriate number of recall, application and analysis items within each content domain).